There are better starters than me, but I’m a strong finisher. – Usain Bolt.

 And the best source of actual exam rehearsal is previous year UPSC questions.

-Extra tip: Always learn the solutions should be based on official UPSC answer key; otherwise you will by-heart lot many errors.
+Extra tip: Always learn the solutions should be based on official UPSC answer key; otherwise you will by-heart lot many errors present in other keys.

 2. Take ClearIAS mock tests for IAS Prelims